 Many companies (particularly start-ups) pride themselves on a fast-paced "baptism by fire" approach to training — which is to say, little or none at all.
 But as convenient as this may seem to managers and executives in the short term, a lack of training can lead to more confusion in the the long run, as

 Computer technology has become ingrained in every aspect of society.
 Computers have virtually changed the way businesses advertise services, people interact with each other, and media reaches the masses.
 Each modern gadget disseminates more information than the traditional means of reading paperback novels.
 The younger generations continue to evolve into a technological-reliant world.
-All members

 By now many organizations have moved their training departments online, tapping into the vast potential of e-learning or blended learning programs.
 With a virtually infinite source of training materials to draw from just a keystroke away, online learning has quickly become a must-do for companies intent on delivering a consistent message to a scattered or